Saadhya/node-rest-app/README.md

 <!-- RESTful Web Services with Node.js and Express by PLURALSIGHT -->
 # features
+- what REST is?
+- REST verbs- GET/PUT/POST/DELETE/PATCH
 - multiple router calls in app file
 - implemented HTTP post req
 - added a new item to the list